lambdaclass/era_vm/docs/general.md

         }
     }
     ```
-2. **Error Handling**: The Bootloader is equipped with mechanisms to handle different types of errors:
+2. **Error Handling**:
-    - **Malformed Transactions**: If a transaction is detected as malformed, the Bootloader can revert EraVM to the last known good state, skipping the faulty transaction.
+    - **Malformed Transactions**: Reverts EraVM to the last valid state if a transaction is malformed.
-    - **Contract Errors**: For errors triggered by contract code (such as revert or panic), the Bootloader coordinates a rollback to a safe checkpoint to maintain system integrity.
+    - **Contract Errors**: Rolls back to a safe checkpoint on contract errors (e.g., revert, panic) to maintain system integrity.
 3. **Integration with EraVM**:
-    - The Bootloader fetches its operational code from the `Decommitter` using a hash provided by the server.
+    - Retrieves operational code from the `Decommitter` using a hash from the server.
-    - Its heap serves as a dynamic interface, filling with transaction data as provided by the server, and it processes this data in a structured manner to ensure accurate execution.
+    - Uses its heap to dynamically interface with the server and process transaction data systematically.
-4. **Contract Code Management**: When dealing with contracts, the Bootloader may need to retrieve the relevant code or apply a default code if none is available.
-This process is guided by the Bootloader’s ability to decommit code based on specific conditions, ensuring the correct handling of contract calls.
+4. **Contract Code Management**: Retrieves or defaults contract code based on specific conditions, ensuring correct handling during contract calls.

 #### Bootloader Interaction with `decommit_code_hash`